WEIYanbin1999/GITA/README.md

 ```

-To reproduce the experimental results, you can run the scripts in the ./Scripts Folder, which includes training and evaluation for all tasks and all models.
+To reproduce the experimental results, you can run the scripts in the ./Scripts Folder, which includes training and evaluation scripts.